panbhatt/HapiTutorials/README.md

 ## Authentication and Authorization
 * node security1/basic.js  [ This will test the basic authentication ]
 * node  security2/index.js [ This will test the COOKIE SESSION Based authentication]

+## Joi validation
+* node joi/routeValidation.js [ This will check the incoming GET/POST request for validation against Schema]